isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-flea-comb/index.md

 - comb
 layout: post
 ---
-Here's�how to use a flea comb.�Hey, today I am here on my garage table with my dog Jake.
+Here'show to use a flea comb.Hey, today I am here on my garage table with my dog Jake.
 I'll demonstrate how to use a flea comb on your cat or dog.
 You'll not use chemicals, and thus it's a non-toxic process.
 **Note**
 : first, fleas live in the house (not on pets) - so, they'll temporarily jump on pets or pet owners
 .
 I recommend inspecting your pets if you find the pet starts frequently scratching, losing hair, or restless than usual.
 *If you need a short answer, place your cat/dog on a white or light-colored towel.
 Comb through your pet's hair slowly - start at the nip of the neck and work your way down.
 Make sure to cover the base of the back and the neck area.
-Finally, clean and vacuum the spaces you've used for flea combing.�*
+Finally, clean and vacuum the spaces you've used for flea combing.*

 ## How to Use a Flea Comb (Step by Step)
 ### Step 1: Take a Half-full Bowl or Bucket with Hot Soapy Water